-Country house with 3 bedrooms and swimming pool in Martina Franca, Italy
+Country house with 3 bedrooms, 3 bathrooms and private pool in Martina Franca, Italy

 Country house to rent in Martina Franca, Italy